 As a consequence (\cite[Corollary 4.10]{Beh96}) the calculation of $m_\beta^P=\nsep$ is reduced to finding $M_{\beta,P}$ and to computing the lengths of the log maps induced by $n : \pone \to C$ for $C\in M_{\beta,P}$.
 The contribution of such curves is the content of the next Proposition.
 For an (integral) rational curve $C$, recall that the \emph{compactified Jacobian} $\ol{\pic}^0(C)$ of $C$ is the scheme parametrizing torsion free, rank 1, degree 0 sheaves on $C$.

 \begin{Proposition}[See Proposition \ref{propocontro}] Let $(S,E)$ be a regular log Calabi-Yau surface with smooth divisor and let $\beta\in\hhh_2(S,\ZZ)$ be a curve class.
 Let $C$ be an (integral) rational curve of class $\beta$ maximally tangent to $E$ at $P$, and denote the normalization map by $n:\pone\to C$.
-Then: \begin{enumerate} \item The map $n$ gives an isolated point of $\msep$, and contributes a positive integer to $\nsep$. \item If $C$ is immersed outside $P$, $[n]$ contributes $1$ to $\nsep$. \end{enumerate} Assume that $S$ is del Pezzo. \begin{enumerate} \item[(3)] If $C$ is smooth at $P$, then it contributes $\multc$ to $\nsep$. \item[(4)] If $C$ is smooth at $P$ and has arithmetic genus $1$, then its contribution $\multc$ equals $e(C)$ and can be recovered from the associated elliptic fibration. \item[(5)] Let $P\in E(\beta)$ be $\beta$-primitive.
+Then: \begin{enumerate} \item The map $n$ gives an isolated point of $\msep$, and contributes a positive integer to $\nsep$. \item If $C$ is immersed outside $P$, $[n]$ contributes $1$ to $\nsep$. \item[(3)] If $C$ is smooth at $P$, then it contributes $\multc$ to $\nsep$. \item[(4)] If $C$ is smooth at $P$ and has arithmetic genus $1$, then its contribution $\multc$ equals $e(C)$ and can be recovered from the associated elliptic fibration. \end{enumerate} Assume that $S$ is del Pezzo. \begin{enumerate} \item[(5)] Let $P\in E(\beta)$ be $\beta$-primitive.
 Assume that all $C\in M_{\beta,P}$ are smooth at $P$.
 Then

 \end{enumerate} \end{Proposition}

 In the case of $\ptwo$, Conjecture \ref{conj3} was originally stated for $\ptwo$ in \cite[Remark 2.2]{tak log ms}.
 Using calculations from \cite{tak compl}, it was verified that it holds for $\mathbb P^2$ and degree $\leq 6$, as well as for degree 7 and 8 under certain technical hypotheses.
 The combination of Conjecture \ref{conj3} and Proposition \ref{prop:logk3contr} yields an enumerative interpretation of the $n_\beta$.
 For an explanation of the factor $w$, see \S\ref{sec:open-closed}.